akshay0dkd/MovieFlex/README.md

 Edit

 ---

-Let me know if you want this auto-synced with your GitHub repo or want a version with **AI features** included for here is the live link of project https://akshay0dkd.github.io/MovieFlex/ a simple movie search app you can find movie year
+here is the live link of project https://akshay0dkd.github.io/MovieFlex/

-We can integrate Ai + other movie related stuff using related apis and dabases...... in future
+We can integrate Ai + other movie related stuff using related apis and databases...... in future